1948 United States Senate election in South Dakota

 The 1948 United States Senate election in South Dakota took place on November 2, 1948.
 Incumbent Republican Senator Harlan J. Bushfield, suffering from poor health, declined to run for re-election.
 On September 27, 1948, he died in office; his wife, Vera C. Bushfield, was appointed to succeed him.
 Congressman Karl E. Mundt easily won the Republican primary and advanced to the general election, where he was opposed by Democratic nominee John A. Engel, an attorney.
-Hundt defeated Engel in a landslide.
+Mundt defeated Engel in a landslide.

-Democratic Primary
+Democratic primary

 John A. Engel, an attorney from Avon, was the only Democratic candidate to file for the U.S. Senate and he won the nomination unopposed, thereby removing it from the primary election ballot.